kevinjycui/pac-graph/README.md

 # Pac Graph
-Applying the Breadth First Search (BFS) algorithm to the classic arcade game "Pacman".
+Applying the Breadth First Search (BFS) algorithm to the classic arcade game "Pacman" using the Pygame module.
 Adapted for keyboard or EEG controls.

 ![Display](display-img.PNG)